maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/ways-to-vote/vote-by-mail.md

 priority: "Minor"
 ---

-_**Note:** If you live in Madera, Napa, Nevada, Sacramento, or San Mateo counties and you are already registered to vote, you will automatically receive your ballot in the mail.
+_**Note:** If you live in one of the new Voter’s Choice Act counties and you are already registered to vote, you will automatically receive your ballot in the mail - unless you are in Los Angeles where you still need to sign up to get a vote by mail ballot.
 Check [Voter’s Choice Elections](#menu-item-voters-choice-elections-big-changes-in-madera-napa-nevada-sacramento-and-san-mateo-counties) for more info._

 **Request** a vote-by-mail ballot from your [County Elections Office.](#section-election-office-contact)

-Make sure that you send in your request so that it’s received by your county elections office _**no later**_ than 7 days before the election.
+Make sure that you send in your request so that it’s received by your county elections office _**no later**_ than 7 days **before** the election.

+Make future voting easier and apply through your [County Elections Office.](#section-election-office-contact) to [become a permanent vote-by-mail voter](https://www.sos.ca.gov/elections/voter-registration/vote-mail/#perm).

 **Follow the directions to fill out your ballot and envelope.**
 - **Mark** your vote-by-mail ballot.